 How many subscribers does a limited company need?

 You need at least one subscriber to set up a private limited company.
-There is no statutory restriction to the total number of subscribers a company has, nor any such limit to the number of shareholders or guarantors who can join a company after incorporation.
+There is no statutory restriction to the total number of subscribers a company has, nor is there any limit to the number of shareholders or guarantors a company has after incorporation.
+If a company wishes to impose any such restrictions, the articles of association must be amended accordingly.

 Who can be a subscriber?

-Any person or corporate entity can be a subscriber or member.
+Any individual person or corporate entity can be a subscriber or member of a limited company.
 Human subscribers are referred to as ‘natural’ shareholders or guarantors.
 Non-human subscribers are referred to as ‘corporate’ shareholders or guarantors.

 Can a company director also be a subscriber?